MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/glossary.md

 Catalog of confusing terms, jargon, and other esoteric or domain specific nomenclature.

 **Argon**
 Process based containers that are not multi-tenant secure.
-They share a kernel with the management OS and with eachother.
+They share a kernel with the management OS and with each other.

 **Planned Configuration**
 An interim state for a Xenon configuration, allowing it to be modified prior being turned into a full Xenon.
 In this state the Xenon is not viable through the UI or PowerShell and cannot be started.